 Opportunities for mergers and acquisitions (M&A) in the Republic of Korea (Korea) have increased in recent years.
 A growing number of companies are turning their attention to M&A to compete in the global economy, expand operations and gain various synergistic benefits.
 As the number of M&A deals in Korea grows, the Korean government continues to provide tax and other benefits to encourage them.
-With regard to the taxation of cross-border M&A, this chapter focuses on the following issues:
+With regard to the taxation of cross-border M&A, this report focuses on the following issues:

 - asset purchase or share purchase